 A buffet-style reception features one menu that is set up on a large table in one area.
 This differs from a station-style reception, which will feature multiple menu concepts scattered at multiple displays.

-We talked with catering industry experts Ro Cantrell of Cantrell Occasions and Leila Miller of Constellation Culinary to gather everything you need to know about hosting a buffet-style wedding reception, from its basic structure to how it will be reimagined post-2020.
+We talked with catering industry experts Ro Cantrell of Cantrell Occasions and Leila Miller of Constellation Culinary to gather everything you need to know about hosting a buffet-style wedding reception.

 Meet the Expert